What is miniGeology?

 miniGeology is a town square where you meet protagonists and minor characters related to Geology and the Earth Sciences.
 I interview them to uncover their mindset, and to discover how they approach problems, their work, and life, which I then share with the community.

 miniGeology is informal.
 The interview format yields a short spontaneous discussion.
 Interviews depict geology in all its colors, with speakers of different nations, all ages, and genders.

 Here’s how you can follow miniGeology:

-2) listen to the Radio Show every Friday 7 am CST on KPFT Houston (click HD3 STREAM) with news, debates and curiosities about Geology, for novices and professionals;
+2) Listen to the Radio Show every Tuesday at 5:00 pm CST on KPFT Houston (click HD2 STREAM) to hear news, debates, and curiosities about Geology, for novices and professionals;

 4) Visit us at this page on the Department of Earth, Environmental and Planetary Sciences website at Rice University.

 Mission to where?

-My interviews and the encapsulated stories are to help geologists better appreciate the many relationships that Geology has with other sciences and with different aspects of life.
-I tell these stories to listeners that have the curiosity and the patience to listen.
+My interviews and the encapsulated stories they tell are to help geologists better appreciate the many relationships that Geology has with other sciences, and how it fits with different aspects of life.
+I tell these stories to listeners who have the curiosity and the patience to listen.

-miniGeology represents the communication vessels of ideas among science, industry and society.
+miniGeology is a communication vessel that mixes ideas about, and within, science, industry and society.

 Through miniGeology, I investigate how Earth Science progresses.
 Progress, as stated by Heiddeger, comes from inquiring into the ways in which each particular branch of a study is basically constituted, and not so much from producing results and storing them in manuals.
 Therefore, miniGeology contributes to our understanding of where Earth Science has evolved by documenting how far Earth Science is capable of a crisis in its basic concepts.

 This is how I experience new realities, and how I travel through parallels and meridians, because, as Seneca said, you should change your attitude, not the sky under which you live.